 It also provided for the first round of cash stimulus payments to individuals in more than a decade.
 The last came in 2008 as the United States economy languished amid a worsening global financial crisis.

-According to the IRS, most Americans will receive one-time cash payments from the Treasury Department beginning in April 2020.
-These payments top out at $1,200 for adult individuals and $2,400 for married couples who jointly file tax returns, depending on income.
+According to the IRS, most Americans received one-time cash payments from the Treasury Department beginning in April 2020.
+These payments topped out at $1,200 for adult individuals and $2,400 for married couples who jointly file tax returns, depending on income.
 Minor dependents receive $500 per child.

 In any case, before you start thinking up ideas for what to do with your economic stimulus check, it pays to know the details.
 Bookmark this article for more information on your stimulus eligibility and likely payment amount, the latest updates on when to expect your payment, and news about any future rounds of economic stimulus.

 Are You Eligible for a COVID-19 Economic Stimulus Payment?

 Income Limits & Phaseouts for the First COVID-19 Economic Impact Payments

 During the first round of stimulus payments, the maximum adjusted gross income (AGI) to receive the full $1,200 allotment per adult American is: